SAP-samples/teched2022-IN280/exercises/ex4/ex45/readme.md

     <br>![](/exercises/ex4/images/HMConfigActiveAlerts.png)

-    Keep in mind this configuration is valid for a particular registered service and not for all Cloud Integration services
+    Keep in mind this configuration is valid only for the selected Cloud Integration service

-5. *Close* the configuration and click again on the configuration icon to close the right configuration frame.
+5. *Close* the configuration and click again on the configuration icon to close the right configuration frame

 ## Summary